jimy-byerley/numcy/proposal.md

 #### Methods:

 list-like methods

 - `append(x)`
 - `insert(i, x)`
 - `pop(i)`
 - `reserve(n)`

-	ensure that n additional elements can be stored in without reallocation, reallocate if necessary.
+	ensure that n additional elements can be stored in without reallocation, reallocate if necessary to achieve that.

 - `shrink()`

 	reduce the allocated area to only the used space

 array-like methods

 - `swap(other)`
 - `cast(dtype) -> buffer`
 - `zeros()`